 b.
 Service Bureau specialist, connectivity

 The Service Bureau, Connectivity exam comprises questions about connectivity products (Alliance Gateway, Alliance Web Platform, SWIFTNet Link, Alliance Connect) and security awareness.

 Both exams are a multiple choice examination and open book, for more information please refer to these documents.

 The specialists have to maintain their certification by passing the exam within three years after there has been significant change to the examinations (i.e. new major product release)

 c.
 Skills certification process steps

-- SWIFT will create unique eligibility keys which are used to confirm the eligibility of the candidate and the specific exam to be taken.
+2. SWIFT will create unique eligibility keys which are used to confirm the eligibility of the candidate and the specific exam to be taken.
 We will distribute these keys to the candidates via email.

-- The candidate will then take the examination at a Prometric testing centre as per the prearranged confirmation.
-Candidates must bring the required identification and confirmation printout to the examination.
-SWIFT will communicate the exam results to the candidate.
+If the candidates select a Prometric testing centre, they must bring the required identification and confirmation printout to the examination.